KoanHealth/forget-me-not/README.md

     end

 Like memoization, arguments are fully supported and will result in distinct storage to the cache.
 Unlike memoization, you do not need to call a with_args variant of the cache method.
+Caching uses Ruby's to_s() to create a string representation of the argument (we can't use Ruby's hash, because the hash value depends upon the runtime).

+**If you are using a custom class as an argument to a cached method, you must implement a valid to_s method that is computed based upon the properties of the class.**

 To control warming the cache, implement the cache_warm method